James Power, 3rd Earl of Tyrone: Personal life

 Lord Tyrone died on 19 August 1704 at which point the earldom became extinct.
 Lady Tyrone died on 26 September 1729 and was buried in the Protestant Church at Carrick-on-Suir.
-On 19 December 1767, the barony of La Poer was confirmed on his daughter and her heirs by a decision of the Irish House of Lords despite the barony never having being a barony in fee.
+On 19 December 1767, the barony of La Poer was confirmed on his daughter and her heirs by a decision of the Irish House of Lords despite the barony never having been a barony in fee.